Dani7B/Norwegian2EnglishDict/README.md

    * Kindle FW workaround doesn't work perfectly because of the above. (can be seen on "sa")
    * Parser issues that were fixed in WP 0.0.92 still not fixed in this project
    * Not accounting for multi-line inflections, only multi-line without actual linebreak
+   * Genitive forms are not in the dictionary.
+For example "verdens".

 ## Dev notes
 `UpdateEverything.sh` is the script to execute to generate the dictionary, it'll run all the needed subscripts.